Last updated on December 31st, 2018 at 12:01 pm

 Travel Consultant, Tom Maker, recently spent a month living in Rio de Janeiro and some of his favorite weekend getaways were to Paraty, Ilha Grande & Buzios.
 In part 1 of this 4 part blog series, Tom takes us to Paraty, a charming town backed by mountains on Brazil’s Costa Verde.
+Explore Paraty Tours with this excellent blog.

-CEO and co-founder Juergen Keller is famous at SouthAmerica.travel for saying, “Everyone should visit Brazil!”
-His love and enthusiasm for Brazil is infectious, so naturally, when I was planning my trip to Brazil, I asked him where he thought I should go.
-Juergen told me about all the beautiful destinations, from the tropical beaches of the northeast, to the Amazon, to Brazil’s southern coast, to the city of Rio de Janeiro and more.
+CEO and co-founder Juergen Keller are famous at SouthAmerica.travel for saying, “Everyone should visit Brazil!”
+His love and enthusiasm for Brazil are infectious, so naturally, when I was planning my trip to Brazil, I asked him where he thought I should go.
+Juergen told me about all the beautiful destinations, from the tropical beaches of the northeast to the Amazon, to Brazil’s southern coast, to the city of Rio de Janeiro and more.
 Of course, this made me excited – with so much to experience in just one country, I couldn’t wait to get there!
 But I was also completely overwhelmed.
 The country is so massive that deciding which destination to visit can become a bit overwhelming, especially when restricted by time.
 One could spend several months traveling the country.
 However I, like most of our clients, didn’t have this kind of time!

 I decided to start with the essential Brazil destination – Rio de Janeiro, the ‘marvelous city’ as this was the obvious choice for my first trip.
 However, while in Rio, I went on numerous short trips to coastal destinations and Paraty was by far one of my favorite places.